patowen/RobotGame/README.md

 RobotGame
 =========
 All necessary java files are included.
-They require the following plugin(s):

-Java (TM) Binding for the OpenGL (r) API, version 2.1
+The JOGL and JOAL plugins (JogAmp version 2.1.2) are needed to run RobotGame.

-This can be downloaded at http://jogamp.org.
+These can be downloaded at http://jogamp.org.

 Also needed are the following directories: